yzhang18/RNA-SeqEZPZ-NF/README.md

 <br />

 ## Installation
+This pipeline uses Singularity image and Nextflow, which should make it easy to setup.
+However, the initial setup can sometimes be tricky.
+Please do not hesitate to create a new issue if you need help with installation or setup.

 In order to use the pipeline, you will need to have Singularity installed in your HPC.
 See installation instruction at https://docs.sylabs.io/guides/3.0/user-guide/installation.html

 The following step-by-step is for a system with SLURM scheduler and it will run bash scripts.
 If you need to run it on a different scheduler or if you prefer to use the Nextflow version of the pipeline, please go to https://github.com/yzhang18/RNA-SeqEZPZ-NF